 Participants also examined ISIL’s financial linkages to its foreign branches and discussed the need for a multilateral engagement strategy with countries where these ISIL branches operate.
 Additionally, members considered areas for future coordination on combating foreign terrorist fighter financing, including efforts to improve multilateral information sharing and capacity building.

 The FATF is the intergovernmental standard setting body for anti-money laundering and countering the financing of terrorism.
 Its membership is comprised of 36 jurisdictions.
-In December 2015, the FATF held a Special Plenary meeting on terrorist financing and agreed that further concerted action urgently needs to be taken to strengthen the international financial system to combat the threat posed by ISIL and terrorist financing more broadly.
+In December 2015, the FATF held a The Financial Action Task Force leads renewed global effort to counter terrorist financing on terrorist financing and agreed that further concerted action urgently needs to be taken to strengthen the international financial system to combat the threat posed by ISIL and terrorist financing more broadly.
 During that Special Plenary, the FATF agreed to adapt its strategy in order to better understand and reflect the changing nature of terrorist financing risks.
 The updated strategy will focus on improving the exchange of information, strengthening the effective implementation of international standards and adapting those recommendations as necessary, and understanding the impact of recent actions against ISIL.

 The CIFG, co-chaired by the United States, Italy, and Saudi Arabia, is part of a broader international effort to degrade and ultimately defeat ISIL.
 It currently has 37 member states and organisations.
 The CIFG’s mission, in close cooperation with other stakeholders, is to disrupt ISIL’s sources of revenue and its ability to move and use funds to wage its campaign of terror.